 For something completely different, try Afternoon Tea on a Double Decker London bus!
 Brigit’s Bakery offers afternoon tea experiences with a twist.
 From special occasion afternoon teas for events such as Halloween and Christmas to Gin Lover’s teas, there’s something for everyone.
 I haven’t tried this experience personally yet but friends have spoken very highly of it.

-There are so many wonderful places to have afternoon tea in London.
-I look forward to sharing more of them with you in the future!
+There are so many wonderful places to have afternoon tea in London and I look forward to sharing more of them with you as we continue to explore them.

 If you would like your restaurant or tea room’s afternoon tea considered for a feature, email us at april@apriljharris.com.